SATUNIX/adafruit_MacroPad_HotKey/README.md

 Rotate the encoder to switch between macro sets.
 Press any key to send custom keystrokes, commands, or strings over USB to the connected host.

+Based on original code by Phillip Burgess / Adafruit With my modifications to code.py and custom macros. should be good for circuitpy 9.x firmware.
+If you get any issues such as import error, use the lib and requirements from Adafruit.

 ---

 ## File Structure